|DETAILED STATEMENT OF THE PROPOSAL

 Fifth, and finally, the historic area can be viewed in another light altogether.
 Even if its towns are thought not to be a form of pure “historic preservation,” they are without question a form of historic education or historic interpretation.
 They are a way to help visitors understand the meaning and original nature of the genuine historic sites that they encounter elsewhere.
 And that in itself seems like an important and legitimate purpose.

 Consider the example of Mount Vernon.
 The building itself is perfectly authentic.
 If George Washington were to return, however, he would find the experience enormously altered by the presence of easy road access, large crowds, and airliners flying down the Potomac every two minutes.
 These innovations are tremendous departures from the original historical “truth;” but are ones that are familiar to the people of our generation, and so we have tacitly agreed to disregard them.
-George Washington himself might well believe that an alternative “Mount Vernon II,” reconstructed a hundred miles away, with access only by water or a long carriage ride, with no air traffic, and surrounded by a plantation being worked with period techniques, was actually the more accurate representation of his home.
+George Washington himself might well believe that an alternative “Mount Vernon II,” reconstructed a hundred miles away, with access only by water or a long carriage ride, with no air traffic, and surrounded by fields being worked with period techniques, was actually the more accurate representation of his home.
 But the best solution of all is to have both places, to preserve both aspects of the past.

 8. Compensation for jeep groups